ritchieng/NumNum/README.md

 ## Programming Language
 I used Python and Tensorflow to build the model.
 This implementation also uses TensorBoard extensively for visualizations.

+## Problems running Tensorflow?
+Use TFAMI.
+I recommend starting a GPU instance using Amazon's AWS.
+I have created an image and replicated it across all regions.
+You can easily run this set of code on the GPU instance within a few minutes.
+Simply search for `TFAMI`.
+More information on the specific IDs can be obtained from the following [Github repository](https://github.com/ritchieng/tensorflow-aws-ami).

 ## How to use this code base
 1. Create the relevant folders with the commands
 ```